bitcoinwarrior1/consensys-assignment/README.md

 - Polygon
 - Linea

-Consensys is the creator of Linea, a high throughput EVM chain that uses rollups.
+Consensys is the creator of Linea, a high throughput zkEVM chain that uses rollups.
 The client may or may not use this chain, depending on which one has the most liquidity for the intended userbase.

 #### Decentralisation
 How important is decentralisation for your product?
 Often times, EVM chains that offer low fees have done so at the expense of decentralisation.